minemurkadofai/MagicShapeHelper/README.md

 # MagicShapeHelper
-This mod for ADOFAI calculates the required multiplier to maintain a given bpm when bending
+This mod for ADOFAI calculates the required multiplier to maintain a given bpm when bending.